ismerlyng/Fall-2023-LLMs/final project files/discussion and implications.md

 c) Summarize transcription using LangChain, a library built on OpenAI's LLMs that is great for text summarization

 When I finished running the code, I ended up with a concise summary of the video I had started with.
-To make sure the LLM accurately captured the gist of the three videos on for loops that I selected, I watched them myself to assess where the LLM went right and wrong.
+To make sure the LLM accurately captured the gist of the three videos on for loops that I selected, I watched them myself.

 ### Results